nitid-b/tychos-docs/learn/language-reference-api.md

 The above image also demonstrates the use of the `direction`  function as well as the `rotate` method:

 `rocket.rotate(direction(rocket.v))`
 {% endhint %}

-{% hint style="warning" %}
-The image attribute only works in the most recent versions of Chrome and Firefox.
-This feature is in BETA, so be careful when using it because nothing will be visible in other browsers.
-{% endhint %}

 ### Graph